yairgil/Docker-Provider/README.md

 │   ├── troubleshoot/                         - scripts for troubleshooting of Azure Monitor for containers onboarding issues │   ├── onboarding/                           - scripts related to Azure Monitor for containers onboarding for non-AKS and preview AKS features
 │   ├── preview/                              - scripts related to preview features ...
-│   ├── buildscripts/                         - scripts related to build such as installing pre-requisites etc.
+│   ├── build/                                - scripts related to build such as installing pre-requisites etc.
+│   ├── deployment/                           - scripts related to deployment goes here.
+│   ├── release/                              - scripts related to release  goes here.
 ├── source/                                   - source code
 │   ├── code/                                 - source code
 │   │   ├── go/                               - out_oms plugin code in go lang